clquwu/Cosmos-Music-Player/README.md

 - **Smart Library Indexing**: Automatic detection and indexing of music files from both storage locations
 - **Metadata Extraction**: Reads artist, album, title, and other metadata from FLAC, MP3, and WAV files
 - **Offline First**: Works completely offline with local files, no internet required
-- **File Organization**: Intelligent organization by artist and album regardless of storage location

-### 🎵 Playlists
-- **Custom Playlists**: Create and manage custom playlists
-- **Smart Sorting**: Playlists sorted by most recent activity
-- **Priority Display**: Shows playlists where songs are NOT present at the top when adding tracks
-- **Cross-Device Sync**: Playlists synchronized via iCloud
-- **Playlist Management**: Add, remove, and reorder tracks easily

 ### 👤 Artist Information
 - **Dual API Integration**: Combines Discogs and Spotify APIs for comprehensive artist data